What Is Pleural Mesothelioma?

 - Unexplained weight loss

-Symptoms of pleural mesothelioma tend to worsen as the cancer spreads through the body.
+Symptoms of mesothelioma tend to worsen as the cancer spreads through the body.

-It is important to talk to your doctor if you are experiencing symptoms, even if you are unsure if you were exposed to asbestos.
+Talk to your doctor if you are experiencing any of these symptoms, even if you don’t know if you were ever exposed to asbestos.
 Early detection is the best way to treat malignant pleural mesothelioma before it spreads.

 Pleural Mesothelioma Causes